 The United Nations in Turkmenistan

 Turkmenistan joined the United Nations on 2 March 1992 as a new independent state.
-Since then the UN has been supporting Turkmenistan to achieve its national priorities, which respond to the Sustainable Development Goals (SDGs).
-The Resident Coordinator leads the UN country team in consultations with the Government identified and agreed on the UN strategic response to the Government’s development priorities in three strategic areas: People-centered governance and rule of law; Inclusive, green, and sustainable economic growth; Quality, inclusive and affordable health, education, and social protection that were identified in new UN Sustainable Development Cooperation Framework for 2021-2025 (UNSDCF).
+Since then, the UN has been supporting Turkmenistan to achieve its national priorities, which respond to the Sustainable Development Goals (SDGs).
+The UN Resident Coordinator leads the UN country team in consultations with the Government identified and agreed on the UN strategic response to the Government’s development priorities in three strategic areas: People-centered governance and rule of law; Inclusive, green, and sustainable economic growth; Quality, inclusive and affordable health, education, and social protection that were identified in new UN Sustainable Development Cooperation Framework for 2021-2025 (UNSDCF).
 UN agencies coordinate their work through joint Work Plans within established joint Results Groups.

 - Turkmenistan signed the new UN Sustainable Development Cooperation Framework for 2021-2025 (UNSDCF), paving the way for the strategic mutual engagement to achieve the Sustainable Development Goals in Turkmenistan.

 - The Government of Turkmenistan in collaboration with the United Nations developed and adopted an Immediate Socio-Economic Response Plan to acute infectious disease pandemic (SERP) and Country Preparedness and Response Plan (CPRP) to acute infectious disease with the support of WHO and it was endorsed at the highest level.

 - The Government of Turkmenistan and UN enhanced national preparedness and disaster risk reduction through a joint National Action Plan by signing a Memorandum of Understanding on cooperation with the Government of Turkmenistan in coordinating emergency preparedness and response.